DurdagiLab/dynamic-epharmacophore/README.md

 # Automated Dynamic e-Pharmacophore Generation Pipeline

 # Overview
 This Python-based pipeline implements a fully automated workflow for the generation of dynamic e-pharmacophore models derived from time-resolved protein-ligand complexes, typically obtained from molecular dynamics (MD) simulations.
-The approach integrates key components of the Schrödinger Suite (2018 release) to reflect the dynamic nature of protein-ligand interactions in pharmacophore modeling.
+The approach integrates key components of the Schrödinger Suite to reflect the dynamic nature of protein-ligand interactions in pharmacophore modeling.

 # Methodology
 For each selected frame of the input ensemble, the pipeline executes the following steps: